Greco-Roman wrestling: For Asian champion Sunil Kumar, the pandemic presents a very strange problem

 Speaking of the technical changes he has made to the game, Kumar said the foreign coach had been working on his ground wrestling technique and that has given him a lot of confidence to take on the best in the world.

-“Due to the focus on freestyle wrestling in India, most of us are good when we are standing but in Greco Roman ground wrestling is very important,” he added.
+“Due to the focus on freestyle wrestling in India, most of us are good when we are standing but in Greco-Roman, ground wrestling is very important,” he added.

 New challenge

-Kumar is in constant touch with Kasarashvili even over his training program but admits that it would be a challenge to hit the ground running immediately after the restart.
+Kumar is in constant touch with Kasarashvili over his training program but admits that it would be a challenge to hit the ground running immediately after the restart.

 For starters, the coach had planned for the national camp to be held in Azerbaijan because there are not enough quality sparring partners in India.
 The sports ministry has given enough hints that foreign travel training stints could be severely restricted in the aftermath of the coronavirus pandemic and that could pose a new challenge for Kumar and other Greco Roman wrestlers aiming to qualify for the Tokyo Games.